ShaklinSyed/todo/README.md

 todo
 ====

-A simple to App using PHP, Mysql, and html
+A simple To-do App using PHP, Mysql, javascript, css and html.